conr/blog/content/blog/dev-lingo-explained/index.md

 ---
-title: 5 Examples of Software Engineering Terms Explained
+title: 5 Terms Explained in the Context of Software Engineering
 date: "2021-01-16T11:00:00.169Z"
 ---